Checkmk Conference #6 goes digital. Get your tickets here!

 Every rule set is responsible either for hosts or for services – never for both.
 If a parameter can be defined for hosts as well as services, there is a pair of applicable rules – e.g., Normal check interval for host checks and Normal check interval for services checks.

 A few rule sets, strictly-speaking, don’t define parameters, rather they create services.
 An example are the rules in the Active checks category.
 With these you can, e.g., set up an HTTP check for specific hosts.
 These rules are classified as host rules – due to the fact that if such a check exists on a host it is deemed to be a host characteristic of the host.

 Further, there are rule sets that control the Service discovery.
 With these you can, for example, define via Windows service discovery for which Windows-services automatic checks should be created if they are found on a system.
 These are also host rules.

 The bulk of the rule sets determine parameters for specific check plug-ins.
 An example is Network interfaces and switch ports.
 The settings in these rules are tailored very specifically to their appropriate plug-in.
 Such rule sets fundamentally only find use with those services that are based on this plug-in.
 In case you are uncertain which rule set is responsible for which services, then you can best find out by navigating directly via the service to the relevant rule.
 How to do this will be explained later.

 1.4.
 Host tags

 One thing we have so far not mentioned: In the above example there is a rule for all test systems.
 Where is it actually defined which host is a test system?

-In Checkmk, something like test system is known as a host tag You can freely-define which tags are available, and some are already predefined.
-Applying them to hosts is done either in the host's detail mask or through inheritance in the folder hierarchy.
+In Checkmk, something like test system is known as a host tag.
+You can freely-define your own tags, and some tags are already predefined.
+Applying them to hosts is done either in the host’s detail mask or through inheritance in the folder hierarchy.
 How to do this is explained in the article on the hosts.
-How you can create your own tags, and what the predefined tags are about will be explained later in this article.
+How to create your own tags, and what the predefined tags are about will be explained later in this article.